lan-party/NeuroShortcut/README.md

 ## Actions
 The current version of NeuroShortcut can execute system commands from mental triggers.
 Future versions will be able to activate keyboard shortcuts and replay mouse movements as well.
 ![Screenshot 3](assets/screenshot3.png)

+Also check out [BCIWiki](https://bciwiki.org) to learn more about the possibilities with neurotech!